fengxinming/vite-plugins/packages/vite-plugin-external/README.md

 ### Exclude dependencies

-> For example, to exclude dependencies within the node_modules directory, you can use the externalizeDeps option to exclude them.
-Alternatively, utilize nodeBuiltins to exclude Node.js built-in modules.
+> For example, to exclude dependencies within the `node_modules` directory, you can use the `externalizeDeps` option to exclude them, besides you can use `nodeBuiltins` to exclude Node.js built-in modules.

 vite.config.mjs
 ```js